vatsalmpatel/seen-finance-data-engg-challenge/README.md

 - As the definition of unusual transactions is left undefined, I defined unusual transaction as those transaction, which are atleast three standard deviations away from the mean.
 Now, this was a bit long calculation, as SQLite does not provide any function to get the standard deviation, and when I tried calculating standard deviation and mean together, it gave me an error.
 So I had to calculate the mean (avegare) and the standard deviation in two different cte's, and then combine together in the third cte, to get all the transacitons that are three standard deviations away from the mean.
 I calculate a new column called `flagged_trans` and it is set to 1 if the transaction is atleast 3 standard deviations away from the mean (I had to google the formula for standard deviation).
 I am only showing transactions where `flagged_trans = 1`.
 Feel free to remove that condition and check the entire output.

+## Final Solution for Q2 is the below block:
 ```SQL
 with avg_per_cust_calc as(
 	select customer_id,